tmhglnd/mercury/docs/05-ring.md

 ## spread / spreadFloat

 Generate a ring of n-length of evenly spaced values between a starting number up untill (but excluding) the 3th argument.
+Flipping the low and high values results in a descending ring.

 **arguments**
 - {Int+} -> Length of ring